timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-12-03:
+# Objectives for Today 2020-12-04:

-- Cutting up video about how to structure a project (directory)
-- Adding extra stuff to that same video.
-- Finishing script for using a template project.
+- No idea.
+Probably not much physics and probably avoiding video work today.
+- Which leaves ...
+Not a clue.

 **Purpose**

-Get these two videos wrapped up before moving day.
+A minor break, brainstorming, fun, enjoyment, yea...

-NEW RECORD: Day 189 in a row
+NEW RECORD: Day 190 in a row